The Best Damage-Free Ways to Make Your Dorm Room Pop

-We all want the best-decorated dorm room in the building — which often means hanging posters and decor from the walls and ceiling.
-But this gets tricky when we need to follow strict rules on how and what we hang on our walls.
+We all want the best-decorated dorm room in the building—which usually means hanging posters and decor from the walls and ceiling.
+But this can get tricky when you have to follow strict rules on how and what you can hang on the walls.
 Luckily, there are some easy ways to hang wall art in your dorm without getting in trouble.
 Here’s how to do it without costing a fortune or creating damage.

 Learn the rules first!

-Before you buy anything, wall art included, it’s important to read through your dorm room rules.
-While most will let you hang just about anything, others have restrictions for items made out of flammable cloth or even string lights that could start a fire.
-Heavy items, such as wood pieces, may be out as well as dorms try to keep you from nailing large holes into their walls.
+Before you buy anything—wall art included—it’s important to read through your dorm room rules.
+While most schools will let you hang just about anything, others have restrictions for items made out of flammable cloth or even string lights that could start a fire.
+Heavy items, such as wood pieces, might be out as well, as dorms try to keep you from nailing large holes into their walls.

 How to Hang Wall Art Without Damage

-The quick way is to do it with mounting putty.
-The putty is meant to hang only light weight items such as unframed posters, maps, and pictures.
-But on the bright side, it is mess free and easy to remove.
+The quick way to decorate your walls is with mounting putty.
+The putty is meant to hang only lightweight items such as unframed posters, maps, and pictures.
+But on the bright side, it is mess-free and easy to remove.
 The only thing you should know before you go with putty is that it may cause damage to the actual wall art when you try to remove it.
-Only use it to hang items you’d be okay if it rips or that can be easily replaced.
-Also, do not hang on wood or uneven surfaces as it can be a pain to get out of the nooks and crannies.
+Only use it to hang items you’d be okay with ripping or that can be easily replaced.
+Also, do not put mounting putty on wood or uneven surfaces, as it can be a pain to get out of the nooks and crannies.

-Like putty, double sided tape is perfect for lighter items that you won’t mind damaging during take down.
-What makes double sided tape a better option is that manufacturers have made it even stronger and more durable.
-For example, heavy duty tape can hold up roughly a pound for plastic framed items or message boards.
+Like putty, double-sided tape is perfect for lighter items that you won’t mind damaging when you take them down.
+What makes double-sided tape a better option is that manufacturers have made it even stronger and more durable.
+For example, heavy-duty tape can hold up roughly a pound for plastic-framed items or message boards.
 Avoid hanging on wood or plaster as tape can sometimes take paint with it.

 Hanging Strips and Hooks

 One of the most popular ways to hang these days is the latest versions of hanging strips and hanging hooks.
-These were practically made with college students in mind with it’s easy to install directions, ability to take down with just a pull tab, and its durability.
-You can even buy heavy duty hooks for larger wall items such as decorated letters, wood pictures, or oversized clocks.
+These were practically made with college students in mind with easy-to-install directions, the ability to take down with just a pull tab, and durability.
+You can even buy heavy-duty hooks for larger wall items such as decorated letters, wood pictures, or oversized clocks.

 Press and Hook